MissInterpret/mount-configuration/README.md

 ## missinterpret.mount-configuration.resource

-A file in the resources directory as the source of configuration data.
+A file in the resources folder as the source of configuration data.
 It does not, by default attempt to load a resource but will load one by using the `path` runtime argument.

 ### Runtime arguments